 Probably the worst overall experience was passing through four blockades in two days in Chiapas, Mexico.
 We lost two days of travel essentially as the locals blocked the roads for 3-4 hours at a time, and then opened the roads collecting “tolls”… Only to drive 40 minutes down the road and hit another blockade.

-It was an unfortunate experience that tainted our time and perspective of Chiapas, what is an otherwise beautiful and interesting part of Mexico.
+It was an unfortunate experience that tainted our time and perspective of Chiapas, which is an otherwise beautiful and interesting part of Mexico.

 Although Mexico was my favorite country, it also has the lion’s share of our bad experiences on the trip.
 I guess it’s the yin/yang thing.

-There were also the stomach bugs that I came down with in Puerto Vallarta and Antigua, Guatemala, which weren’t the best of times… Let’s just leave it at that.
+There were also the stomach bugs that I or we came down with in Puerto Vallarta and Antigua, Guatemala, which wasn’t the best of times… Let’s just leave it at that.

 Are the cops really as corrupt as they say?

 Well, the cops can indeed be a problem.
-It always makes your heart stop a little bit to see them behind you.
-I had my first run in with the police in Cabo San Lucas after I turned the wrong way down a one-way street (thanks GPS), I immediately caught the error and backed out, but a cop pulled me over a minute later.
+It always makes your heart stop a little bit to see them behind you in the rearview mirror.
+I had my first run-in with the police in Cabo San Lucas after I turned the wrong way down a one-way street (thanks, GPS), I immediately caught the error and backed out, but a cop pulled me over a minute later.